emb340/RNAseq_Project/MasterNotes.md

 ## Counting Reads per Gene Model with HTseq
 Within the context of a Conda environment--utilized to ensure compatibility while integrating multiple pieces of software--HTSeq was implemented to count reads per gene for the reference-mapped reads obtained previously [(script)](https://github.com/emb340/RNAseq_Project/blob/main/htseq.SBATCH).

-The results of this anaylsis
+This analysis incorporated the sorted WTA1.bam file containing the read alignment data and the .gtf annotation file referenced previously to produce a listing of the number of observed read counts per annotated _C. albicans_gene, which can be found in the [WTA1_htseqCount](https://github.com/emb340/RNAseq_Project/blob/main/WTA1_htseqCount) file.